Assistance with Daily Life: NDIS budget areas explained.

 - Short Term Accommodation and Assistance (or respite).

-- Help getting you ready for your day
+- Help with getting ready for your day (showering, dressing etc.)

-- Help from someone to do household chores
+- Help to do household chores such as cleaning

 - Support with health and fitness